Heraldry Symbols & What They Mean

 In England, mullets have five points unless another number is specified.
 In France, a mullet has no less than six points.

-The sun is an emblem of glory and brilliance.
+The sun is an emblem of glory and brilliance in heraldry.
 It is also a symbol of authority.
 It represents happiness, life and spirituality.

 The rising sun is a symbol of hope.
 The sun, when not rising, is always blazoned the ‘sun in splendour’.
 The rays are alternatively straight and wavy, which symbolize the head and light that we derive from them, and the heraldic sun usually has a human face though this is not strictly necessary.